 Topics include: stellar evolution, supernovae, quasars, pulsars, neutron stars, black holes, the universe, our galaxy, and cosmology.
-It is preferrable that students take PHYS 271 before PHYS 272.
+It is preferable that students take PHYS 271 before PHYS 272.
 Open to science students as a free elective and to arts students with permission of the instructor.
 Three credits.
-Not offered 2007-2008.
+Offered 2008-2009 and in alternate years.